lakshyarawat1/kali_guide/nmap.md

 - Every computer has a total of 65535 available ports;
 - 1024 ports are considered as well known ports

+## Some terminologies

+- Network Segment : A group of computers connected using shared medium.
+- The medium may be Ethernet switch or WiFi access point.
+- Sub Network

 # Important NMAP switches